Three Mustangs score over 20 points in 87-79 win over USF

 USF went on its 11-0 run to start the second half and cut the game to two possessions, 49-44, before Elizabeth Wagner ended it with a shot down low.
 Swanson hit her third 3-pointer of the night to spark back some Mustang momentum and a 58-44 lead minutes later, SMSU responding with a 9-0 run.

 When it mattered most, Nielsen came down with the offensive board for the and-1 putback with 59 seconds left.
-In return, Swanson put the dagger on the Mustangs’ win on the next possession with a corner 3-pointer with 18 seconds on the clock.
+Swanson then hit a corner 3 dagger with 18 seconds on the clock.

-Although a back-and-forth start, the Mustangs were efficient from all areas on the court to pull away to a 20-point lead in the first half.
-SMSU shot 6 of 11 from deep in the first while USF hit two.
+Despite a back-and-forth start, the Mustangs were efficient from all areas on the court to pull away to a 20-point lead in the first half.
+SMSU shot 6 of 11 from deep in the first, while USF hit two.

 Swanson’s right-handed drive was also an early difference maker, as SMSU continued to feed her the ball to take the drive and led all scorers with 16 first-half points.